thevedanshpandey/thevedanshpandey/README.md

 ## 🚀 What I Do

-I’m the founder of **1stRankQ**, where we build **AI-powered automation systems** designed to solve real-world business problems.
+I’m the founder of **ChroniqAI**, where we build **AI-powered automation systems** designed to solve real-world business problems.
 From automating repetitive tasks to creating full-fledged AI agents, my goal is to **save time, reduce costs, and increase efficiency** for:

 - Founders & CEOs
 - Fast-scaling startups